zogzog/cubicweb/doc/tutorials/advanced/part01_create-cube.rst

   cubicweb-ctl create sytweb sytweb_instance

+For simplicity you should use the sqlite database, it won't require configuration.

 Don't forget to say "yes" to the question: `Allow anonymous access ? [y/N]:`

 Hint: if you get an error while the database is initialized, you can